 Setting and executing customer experience (CX) goals is a huge part of any business strategy.

-However, many companies set themselves vaguely defined objectives and then struggle to track them.
+However, many companies set themselves vaguely defined objectives and then .
 Whilst having a goal to ‘increase customer satisfaction’ is admirable, it’s impractical and hard to fulfill.
 That difficulty increases when it’s imposed from the top down.

 Let’s take a look at how to work with your team - large or small - to set-up and execute CX goals that actually work.